nickcafferry/PSSpred/README.rst

 PSSpred (Protein Secondary Structure prediction) is a simple neural network training algorithm for accurate protein secondary structure prediction.
 It first collects multiple sequence alignments using PSI-BLAST.
 Amino-acid frequence and log-odds data with Henikoff weights are then used to train secondary structure, separately, based on the Rumelhart error backpropagation method.
 The final secondary structure prediction result is a combination of 7 neural network predictors from different profile data and parameters.
 The program is freely downloadable on this page.

-We have community chat at `Gitter <https://gitter.im/PSSpred/community#>`_.
+We have a community chat at `Gitter <https://gitter.im/PSSpred/community#>`_.
 Feel free to ask us anything there.
 We have a very welcoming and helpful community.

 .. raw:: html